microsoft/winget-cli/doc/specs/#140 - ZIP Support.md

 > Pure is licensed under the [MIT license](https://github.com/ronomon/pure/blob/master/LICENSE).

 If the Pure library functions that are called on a given ZIP file detect malware, the process will terminate and a warning will be displayed to the user.
-The user can include `--override-archive-malware-checks` to bypass this check and continue installation at their own risk.
+The user can include `--ignore-local-archive-malware-scan` to bypass this check and continue installation at their own risk.

 To minimize unnecessary costs on performance during installation, these checks will only be applied when any of the following conditions are met:
 -  Hash mismatch was overridden